 Power BI gives you the ability to use a wide variety of data sources in your data visualization project.
-As more data visualization workloads are including various big data sources, having the ability to use sources such as Azure Data Lake Store are becoming more common.
+As more data visualization workloads include big data sources, having the ability to use sources such as Azure Data Lake (ADL) is becoming more common.
 This walkthrough shows you how to access files in a Data Lake and import them into a Power BI data model.

-The real world scenario used in this example has a series of files produced each day, streamed into a time-based folder structure as pictured below.
+The real-world scenario in this example has a series of files produced each day, streamed into a time-based folder structure as pictured below.

 Formatting of Files

 There are a couple of things to keep in mind when creating files for import.